Toward a Resilient British Columbia: Implementing strategies to reduce natural hazard risk in BC’s Built Environment

 Continuing Professional Learning

-Understanding Risk BC 2018 will be eligible for Professional Learning Credits- TBC.
+Understanding Risk BC 2018 is eligible for Professional Learning Credits:

 Registration Fees and Volunteers